Listen to the wind blow

 Words associated with growth, opportunity, fluidity, renewal, alongside a visibly refreshed brand identity, can be just the reinvigoration staff need in unsettling times and some of their best work can appear when stepped outside the norm.

 Take ‘The Chain’, one of only a few Fleetwood Mac songs whose authorship is credited to all members of the band at the time, it was one of their best performing songs yet written at a time of internal fracture within the band.

 Whether it’s for M&A activity, change management or internal business transformation projects, internal comms provides the chain links that keep everyone together.

 Break through any silent corners to keep reinforcing key messages and cultural values through comms.
 Over communication will only strengthen the chain.

 External comms always need to be carefully controlled, giving the right amount of information to be interesting enough to be covered but without anything that could be negatively perceived / misconstrued.

 This year’s novel sensation ‘Daisy Jones and the Six’, loosely based on the story of Fleetwood Mac, gives a great depiction of the band members living through it but all remembering what happened slightly differently – the opposite of what you’d want to happen in business!

 Clear and consistent customer-facing materials, sales support assets and even phone scripts will help give alignment of message across large number of employees, backed up by a permanent home for the change messages on your website.

-So when business is not as usual, transparency, high frequency and consistency in comms will help preserve the chain, keeping you connected together.
+So, when business is not as usual, transparency, high frequency and consistency in comms will help preserve the chain, keeping you strongly connected together.